spacemit-com/docs/en/release_notes/bl-v2.2.y.md

 ### Major Updates

-- Added support Realtek network phy status detection function
+- Added support for Realtek network phy status detection function
 - Added support for drm yuv444 format
-- Added support standard v4l2 via shared dmabuf
+- Added support for standard v4l2 via shared dmabuf
 - Added support for spi high frequency clock phase calibration
-- Fix the out-of-bounds issue caused by v2d dmabuf memory exceeding 4GB
+- Fixed the out-of-bounds issue caused by v2d dmabuf memory exceeding 4GB
-- Fix the issue that the baud rate setting fails in some scenarios of UART
+- Fixed the issue that the baud rate setting fails in some scenarios of UART
-- Fix the issue of chromium crashing on the bianbu cloud platform
+- Fixed the issue of chromium crashing on the bianbu cloud platform
-- Fix the issue that rtl8852bs wifi iperf scenario runs away
+- Fixed the issue that rtl8852bs wifi iperf scenario runs away
-- Fix the abnormal data transmission problem during the aic8800 wifi firmware download process
+- Fixed the abnormal data transmission problem during the aic8800 wifi firmware download process

 ## v2.2 release note